CSUBioGroup/PGMG/readme.md

 - einops

 ----
-You may not use the material for commercial purposes.
+You may not use the material for any commercial purposes.
 If you have any question, please feel free to create an issue or email renyi.zhou@outlook.com.